lizard-buzzard/spring-security-user-registration/README.md

 ### DTO User class ViewFormUser ###
 Entity is class mapped to table.
 Dto is class mapped to "view" layer mostly.
 What needed to store is entity & which needed to 'show' on web page is DTO ([JAVA: Difference between Entity and DTO](https://stackoverflow.com/questions/39397147/java-difference-between-entity-and-dto)).

+## --Commit-7-- ##
+New fields and buttons on registration form were added